 What is a heat exchanger and why is it critical?

 A furnace's heat exchanger is a metal component that transfers heat from the fuel being burned while preventing the air in your home from mixing with the furnace exhaust.
-Sometimes the heat exchanger fails, either from cracks caused by continual expansion and contraction due to heating and cooling of the metal, or from rust.
-When a heat exchanger fails—under specific conditions—the exhaust gases, including carbon monoxide, can combine with the air in the house.
-A properly operating furnace should not generate significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can present a safety danger.
+Sometimes the heat exchanger fails, either from cracks generated by constant expansion and contraction due to heating and cooling of the metal, or from rust.
+When a heat exchanger fails—under specific conditions—the exhaust gases, including carbon monoxide, can mix with the air in the house.
+A properly operating furnace should not generate significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can pose a safety danger.

 What are the dangers correlated with a cracked heat exchanger?

-A cracked heat exchanger could permit exhaust gas from the furnace to pollute the household air with exhaust gases including carbon monoxide.
-In order for this to happen, the furnace must be producing high levels of carbon monoxide and the exhaust gas must be joining with the household air.
-This could lead to serious sickness and even death.
+A cracked heat exchanger could permit exhaust gas from the furnace to contaminate the household air with exhaust gases including carbon monoxide.
+In order for this to happen, the furnace must be emitting high levels of carbon monoxide and the exhaust gas must be joining with the household air.
+This could lead to serious illness and even death.

 What happens after an HVAC technician confirms a cracked heat exchanger?